-NPR's business news starts with some good news for the housing market.
+NPR's business news starts with the top man at The Times.

 (SOUNDBITE OF MUSIC)

 MONTAGNE: The New York Times has named its new president and CEO.
 The man who got the job is Mark Thompson, a former BBC executive.
 Thompson will face a different business model from the non-profit British broadcaster.
 The paper is run by a board that's largely elected by a family trust.

 It's MORNING EDITION, from NPR News.
 I'm Renee Montagne.

 Well, it is VP against VP-hopeful.
 Vice President Joe Biden is touring Virginia, a key presidential swing state.
 And yesterday, Biden seized on Mitt Romney's choice of Congressman Paul Ryan as a running mate, saying it shows what the Republican ticket really stands for.
 In a moment, Ryan's day on the campaign trail.

 First to NPR's Larry Abramson, who's traveling with Vice President Biden.

 Originally published on Wed August 15, 2012 7:03 am